pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 (...)
 ```

+> **Notes:**
-> **Note:** All initialized endpoints will automatically expose all API methods and autonomously execute client requests.
+> - All initialized endpoints will automatically expose all API methods and autonomously execute client requests.

-> **Note:**The current design is not thread-safe, particularly when using asynchronous libraries like ESPAsyncWebserver, but this might be acceptable if all API-related tasks are grouped into a task running on the same core as the interfaces (UART, TCP/IP...).
+> - The current design is not thread-safe, particularly when using asynchronous libraries like ESPAsyncWebserver, but this might be acceptable if all API-related tasks are grouped into a task running on the same core as the interfaces (UART, TCP/IP...).
+> - Managing requests timing is the user's responsibility: in case of very long processing times for certain methods, consider using an asynchronous approach to avoid blocking endpoints (e.g. sending an immediate response to the client to validate the request and a second response after process completion, for example through an event).

 ## API Method Declaration